 According to HGTV, home buyers are concerned with a few interior things like kitchens and bathrooms first of all.
 But decks rank pretty far up on that list.
 They also note that decks are increasing in popularity nationwide.

 My personal opinion, for what it’s worth, is that decks are more popular in this part of the country than ever before.
 I think if you have a well built, visually appealing deck, that fits your house (not too big, not too small), that provides an outdoor hangout, and access to the backyard, you should certainly be able to get 80%-90% of your money back.
 The picture above is a great example of that type of deck, it provides plenty of room to entertain guests, but there is no wasted space.
 It is built of low-maintenance materials and provides access to the backyard.
 We have lots of info about different price ranges on our How Much Does a Deck Cost? page, this will help you to get started if you are thinking about a new deck.
-If you already kind of know what you want, get a Ballpark Quote from us for your specific project.
+Or, check our our Deck Cost Calculator Tool to determine a ball-park estimate of how much your new deck will cost.